Also known as: Palmetto

 This is why Permit switch over to other sensors like vibration and scent when in close feeding quarters.
 This is thought by many why on so many occasions a Permit will see you twitch your fly chase after it, tail over it and then nothing happens, as there is no vibration or scent from your artificial fly.

-Average Size for Permit:
+Average PERMIT Size

 The Permit can be caught in all ranges from just 1lb right through to 60lb, however, according to the Florida Museum, fish have been caught by other methods to 79lb A good average size for any fly angler is a fish around 10 – 15lb

-Where to catch Permit:
+Where to catch Permit

 The Permit fish range along the Atlantic Coast of the US from Massachusetts, all the way south to Brazil, along with the Caribbean Islands and the Gulf of Mexico coast.
 Although they are perfectly happy out in the ocean in deeper water, it is the shallows, saltwater flats and connecting channels that most people encounter Permit with them mostly hiding in channels and holes.